dagger907/cinsyc/README.md

-This readme is for cinsyc(Cinsyc Is Not SysCollect): System information gathering through SSH for Ubuntu and Debian based systems.
+This readme is for cinsyc(Cinsyc Is Not SYsCollect): System information gathering through SSH for Ubuntu and Debian based systems.

 cinsyc is a simple collection of BASH-scripts to collect system information.